 These items are trendy impulse purchases, not investment pieces, and the display communicates that.
 Compared with the previous photo, there are more pieces on display, and they are more casually arranged.

 The blackboard with pricing information carries through the fun, relaxed feel.

 Next we have an artisan who sells men's ties.
 This booth completely stood out from all of the others at the show because of the pure masculinity of this craft fair display.
 There's no question who these items are for.

 Although it also has a feeling of luxury (like the scarf and shawl booth), it still carries a different vibe than the handmade shawl booth, which is more modern.

 All four booths sell some type of clothing or accessories, but the message that's communicated to customers is completely different in all four cases.

 The next two craft fair display pictures show displays with modern style dish ware.
 Although the looks are different, there are a lot of similarities in the booths including simple floating shelves (i.e. no fancy shelf brackets to disturb the minimal look), good lighting, and no extra adornment.

 The third photo also shows tableware, but this time it's wooden with a very natural vibe.
 Although they are also displayed on shelves, the wood poles supporting the shelves tie in with the look of the bowls.

-You might have noticed that one of the modern tableware booths pictured above also has wood shelves, (or wood veneer - it's hard to tell) but the sleek, smooth finished wood creates a completely different feel compared to the unfinished wood in the more natural booth.
+You might have noticed that the modern tableware booths pictured above also have wood shelves, but the sleek, smooth finished wood creates a completely different feel compared to the unfinished wood in the more natural booth.